digthedata

 • Briefly explain:

-• Why it leads you to your conclusion.
+• Why does it lead you to your conclusion?

 • Think: “What story does my data tell?”